mtkennerly/ludusavi/CONTRIBUTING.md

 * `LUDUSAVI_VARIANT`:
   * If set, shown in the window title in parentheses.
   * Intended for alternative builds, such as for OpenGL support.

+### Registry
+On Windows, before running the tests, you need to import `tests/ludusavi.reg`.